ifaddeenkov/genAI-promptOpt/README.md

 - Clone this project or copy-paste/download the different files OR
 - Access to [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ifaddeenkov/genAI-promptOpt/HEAD)

+You can work on three types of exercises:

-1. Exercises related to programming (in Python)
+- 1. Exercises related to programming (in Python)

-2. Exercises related to scientific, non-coding areas
+- 2. Exercises related to scientific, non-coding areas

-3. Exercises related to non-scientific areas
+- 3. Exercises related to other areas